-Tel: +30 210 2886 000 Fax:+30 210 2886 905 ey.com
+Tel: +30 210 2886 000 ev.com

 Other information

 Management is responsible for the other information in the Financial Statements.
 The other information, included in the Annual Report, comprises of the Board of Directors Report, for which reference is also made in section "Report on Other Legal and Regulatory Requirements", the Statements of the Members of the Board of Directors, and other complementary information, but does not include the separate and consolidated financial statements and our auditor's report thereon.